 Role transformation

 Operating an engineering organization in a cloud environment meant new roles, new skills, and a new mindset.
-With no need to manage hardware or server space, our modern IT professionals often worked more closely with business groups, which required higher-level strategic business chops.
-There was an increased emphasis on DevOps skills, Agile program management, and user-centric design principles.
+With no need to manage physical hardware, our modern IT professionals were freed to work more closely with business partners, requiring greater strategic acumen.
+The team was now focused on DevOps, Agile program management, and user-centric design principles.

 User-centric, coherent design

-The goal of this approach is to make tasks that might have previously caused friction in an employee’s day simpler and easier.
+The goal of this approach is to make tasks that might have previously caused friction to become simpler.
 Instead of dealing with disconnected systems, user-centric design introduces consistent and logical flow between services.
 This makes it easier for people to access services, learn how to use them, and then put them to good use.

 Microsoft also embraces coherent design across all our products.
-A similar look and feel, along with familiar usage patterns, accelerates employee usage and adoption.
+A familiar look and feel, along with consistent usage patterns, accelerates employee usage and adoption.

 Embracing work-from-anywhere capability